XRPLF/xrpl-dev-portal/content/references/rippled-api/api-conventions/serialization.md

 | `TRANSACTION_RESULTS` | Map of [transaction result codes](transaction-results.html) to their numeric values.
 Result types not included in ledgers have negative values;`tesSUCCESS` has numeric value 0; [`tec`-class codes](tec-codes.html) represent failures that are included in ledgers. |
 | `TRANSACTION_TYPES`   | Map of all [transaction types](transaction-types.html) to their numeric values. |

-For purposes of serializing transactions for signing and submitting, only `FIELDS` and `TYPES` are necessary.
+For purposes of serializing transactions for signing and submitting, the `FIELDS`, `TYPES`, and `TRANSACTION_TYPES` fields are necessary.

 The field definition objects in the `FIELDS` array have the following fields: